 B I O G R A P H Y

 Bradley Hankey studied art at Massachusetts College of Art and Design in Boston, earning a Bachelor of Fine Arts degree in Painting in 2007.
 Hankey is a realist painter whose current work reflects his interest in the light and landscape of Southern California.
-His work has been show in galleries and museums throughout Southern California, as well as Boston, Italy, Tanzania and Costa Rica.
-Hankey maintains a studio in downtown Los Angeles and is represented by Skidmore Contemporary Art in Los Angeles, and by Sue Greenwood Fine Art in Laguna Beach, California.
+His work has been shown in galleries and museums throughout Southern California, as well as Italy, Tanzania and Costa Rica.
+Hankey maintains a studio in downtown Los Angeles.
+He is represented by Skidmore Contemporary Art in Los Angeles, and by Sue Greenwood Fine Art in Laguna Beach, California.

 A R T I S T - S T A T E M E N T

-I capture these images with my phone.
-Photography is akin to sketching for me, as I’m able to quickly reference moments that might become paintings.
-Back in my studio, I prepare wood panels for painting, and produce a drawing on the panel using the reference image.
-The paintings come together over time, with each painting consisting of many layers.
+My paintings come together over many weeks and months, with each painting consisting of many layers.
 The bottom layers often contain thick, opaque applications of paint, with the final layers being thin, transparent glazes.
-I spend a lot of time mixing paint, as color is one of the most important parts of my work.
+I spend a lot of time mixing paint, as color is one of the most important elements of my work.
 I use color to convey the emotions I felt when I saw the image, and the passion I feel when I paint.
 The process itself becomes about push and pull, emotional fatigue, late nights in the studio, and eventually, the sense of fulfillment of seeing the completed works.
 My goal is not to replicate a photo, but to reproduce the emotional experience that I felt in the moment that inspired me.

 R E S U M E